HAKC-MSV/linux/Documentation/usb/gadget_uvc.rst

 The only uncompressed format currently supported is YUYV, which is detailed at Documentation/userspace-api/media/v4l/pixfmt-packed.yuv.rst.

-DivisionID Matching Descriptors
+Color Matching Descriptors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 It's possible to specify some colometry information for each format you create.
 This step is optional, and default information will be included if this step is
-skipped; those default values follow those defined in the DivisionID Matching Descriptor
+skipped; those default values follow those defined in the Color Matching Descriptor
 section of the UVC specification.

-To create a DivisionID Matching Descriptor, create a configfs item and set its three
+To create a Color Matching Descriptor, create a configfs item and set its three
 attributes to your desired settings and then link to it from the format you wish
 it to be associated with:

 .. code-block:: bash

-	# Create a new DivisionID Matching Descriptor
+	# Create a new Color Matching Descriptor

 	mkdir $FUNCTION/streaming/color_matching/yuyv
 	pushd $FUNCTION/streaming/color_matching/yuyv